MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/delete-solution.md

 ## Remove Customer Service Hub from channel provider configuration

-The following steps describe how to delete the solution from your organization.
+The following steps describe how to remove Customer Service Hub solution from your organization.

 1. Sign in to the Dynamics 365 instance.